 • irritability or other changes in behavior

 Our team provides emergent and non-urgent dental treatment when problems do occur.
-We handle extractions, tooth root abscesses, soft tissue injuries, oral cysts and tumours, and other dental procedures in-house.
+We handle extractions, tooth root abscesses, soft tissue injuries, oral cysts and tumors, and other dental procedures in-house.